-Fair Value of Financial Instruments-Accounting Standards Codification (ASC) 825 (formerly referred to as Financial Accounting Standards Board Statement No. 107, Disclosures about Fair Value of Financial Instruments) requires disclosure of fair value information about financial instruments, whether or not recognized in the balance sheet, for which it is practicable to estimate that value.
+Fair Value of Financial Instruments-Accounting Standards Codification (ASC) 825 (formerly referred to as Statement of Financial Accounting Standards (SFAS) No. 107, Disclosures about Fair Value of Financial Instruments) requires disclosure of fair value information about financial instruments, whether or not recognized in the balance sheet, for which it is practicable to estimate that value.
 Due to their short-term nature, the carrying amounts reported in the condensed consolidated financial statements approximate the fair value for cash and cash equivalents, accounts receivable, and accounts payable.

-Comprehensive Income-ASC 220 (formerly referred to as FASB Statement No. 130, Reporting Comprehensive Income) establishes standards for the reporting and displaying of comprehensive income and its components.
+Comprehensive Income-ASC 220 (formerly referred to as SFAS No. 130, Reporting Comprehensive Income) establishes standards for the reporting and displaying of comprehensive income and its components.
 Comprehensive income includes certain changes in equity from non-owner sources that are excluded from net income.
-Specifically, cumulative foreign currency translation adjustments and unrealized gains and losses are included in comprehensive income.
-Comprehensive income has been reflected in the condensed consolidated statements of stockholders' equity and comprehensive income.
+Specifically, cumulative foreign currency translation adjustments and unrealized gains and losses are included in comprehensive income in stockholders' equity.

 Foreign Currency Translation-Assets and liabilities of foreign subsidiaries are translated into U.S. dollars using the exchange rates in effect at the balance sheet dates and revenue and expenses are translated using average exchange rates during the period.
-The resulting foreign translation adjustments are recorded in accumulated other comprehensive income (loss).
-Foreign currency transaction gains and (losses) of \$(0.3) million and \$0.5 million, are included in other income (expense), net for the quarter ended March 31, 2010 and March 29, 2009, respectively.
+The resulting foreign translation adjustments are recorded in accumulated other comprehensive income.
+Foreign currency transaction gains (losses) of \$0.1 million and \$(0.3) million, are included in other income (expense), net for the three months ended June 30, 2010 and June 28, 2009, respectively.
+Foreign currency transaction gains (losses) of \$(0.2) million and \$0.2 million, are included in other income (expense), net for the six months ended June 30, 2010 and June 28, 2009, respectively.